rnystrom/RNSwipeViewController/README.md

 ## Status ##

-If you're interested in what your swipe controller looks like presently, you can ask the <code>visibleState<code> property what is showing.
+If you're interested in what your swipe controller looks like presently, you can ask the <code>visibleState</code> property what is showing.
 The possibilities are

 ``` objective-c
 RNSwipeVisibleLeft